This recipe for Peanut Butter and Chocolate Chip Ice Cream is so good you’ll be surprised that it is dairy-free and vegan!

 Would you believe that this luscious Peanut Butter and Chocolate Chip Ice Cream is vegan?
-And in case you weren’t aware, vegan is not a four letter word.
+And in case you weren’t aware, vegan is not a four-letter word.
 It’s five.
-And later on in this post I am sharing you Kristy Turner’s recipe for this yummy treat so you can try it at home.
+And later on in this post, I am sharing you Kristy Turner’s recipe for this yummy treat so you can try it at home.

-In my quest of taking charge of my health, I have started exploring the world of veganism.
+In my quest to taking charge of my health, I have started exploring the world of veganism.
 Never in a million years did I think that I would even consider it.
 I mean, why in the world would someone want to voluntarily give up eating Chick-Fil-A chicken sandwiches?
 Or nuggets?
 Or Five Guys burgers?

 People have different reasons for following a vegan diet, typically either out of compassion for animals or for health purposes.
 After reading How Not To Die by Michael Greger, MD, I decided to try cutting out meat for health reasons.
 But that’s another story for another day.

 Kristy’s book addresses all of the excuses that there are for not going vegan, such as “All those special ingredients are more expensive,” “I could never give up cheese!,” “Just thinking about salad makes me yawn,” and about a dozen others.